MicrosoftDocs/memdocs/sccm/core/plan-design/choose-a-device-management-solution.md

 ---
-title: "Choose a device management solution - Configuration Manager | Microsoft Docs"
+title: "Choose a device management solution - Configuration Manager"
 description: "Learn about the solutions that System Center Configuration Manager offers for managing PCs, servers, and devices." ms.custom: na ms.date: 12/08/2016